Royal Mint: Financial difficulties

 After moving to Wales, the mint struggled to be profitable as the Western world fell into a deep recession during the early 1970s.
 To combat a rising national debt, the mint was established as a trading fund on 1 April 1975, which required it to become self-financing.
 This measure proved successful, and the mint became more profitable through heavy exports.
-In April 1990, the mint became an Executive Agency; however, by 2001, the mint had reported its first annual loss: a result attributed to only securing 5% of new Euro coin production rather than the projected 20%.
+In April 1990, the mint became an Executive Agency; however, by 2001, the mint had reported its first annual loss: a result attributed to only securing 5% of new euro coin production rather than the projected 20%.
 Despite this, the mint began diversifying its product range by offering items outside its usual coin-related merchandise.
 Around this time, the mint was selling different types of jewellery, commemorative plates and figurines, eventually creating its own Royal Mint Classics range of collectible goods.
 This part of the business proved popular in attracting new customers, but it suffered from poor product development.
 Its products included a hip flask with an embedded £2 coin, an Edinburgh Crystal clock combined with a millennium Crown, and a Wedgwood plate featuring Britannia.
 In 2007, the Mint decided to resume its focus on coins, downsizing non-coin related business and discontinuing its Classics range.

-The 2008 global financial crisis was another financial blow: a rescue package costing £500 billion was announced to help stabilise Britain's banking system.
-This led to fears that the government would attempt to finance the cost by selling off state-owned organizations.
-In his 2009, pre-budget report the Chancellor of the Exchequer, Alistair Darling stated that the Treasury would "explore the potential benefits of alternative future models for the Royal Mint".
+The 2008 financial crisis was another financial blow: a rescue package costing £500 billion was announced to help stabilise Britain's banking system.
+This led to fears that the government would attempt to finance the cost by selling off state-owned organisations.
+In his 2009 pre-budget report, the Chancellor of the Exchequer Alistair Darling stated that the Treasury would "explore the potential benefits of alternative future models for the Royal Mint".
 A month later in his 2009 United Kingdom budget, he recommended that the mint be made a company with a view to it being sold.

 The recommendation was met with outrage by unions and opposition parties in parliament, who called it the "selling off the family silver" and said it would result in job losses.
 In contrast, the chief executive of the mint, Andrew Stafford, welcomed the proposal, saying that it would lead to further growth and secure the future of the business.

 On 31 December 2009, rather than being fully privatised, the mint ceased to be an executive agency and its assets were vested in a limited company, Royal Mint Ltd. The owner of the new company became The Royal Mint trading fund, which itself continued to be owned by HM Treasury.
 As its sole shareholder, the mint pays an annual dividend of £4 million to the Treasury, with the remaining profits being reinvested into the mint.
 In 2015, Chancellor of the Exchequer George Osborne announced a £20 billion privatisation drive to raise funds, with the Royal Mint being up for sale alongside other institutions including the Met Office and Companies House.